side-wave1

 Common Symptoms

-Recognizing early signs helps speed up healing.
+Recognising early signs helps speed up healing.
 Symptoms often include:

 • Red, swollen, and tender bump on the skin